 Locals enjoy easy access to a fantastic untouched natural environment, which lends itself to such outdoor pastimes as surfing, paddle boarding, fishing, sailing, swimming, mountain biking and hill walking etc. It’s also a popular holiday destination for other visiting Kiwis in the summertime, drawn to the hot summer weather, annual music festivals, vineyard tours and surfing competitions.

 The local airport has daily connecting flights to both Auckland (1hr 5 min) and Wellington (1hr 10 min) International airports, meaning catching international flights in/out of NZ is really easy.
 Over the years, a number of international doctors and their families have successfully made their home here, relocating from the UK, Scandinavia, Europe and the USA.

 Find out more about Gisborne and the Tairawhiti region here.

 Requirement for this role

 Ideally you will hold FRANZCP and full Vocational registration with the Medical Council of New Zealand (MCNZ).

 Alternatively, if not NZ trained or based, you will hold equivalent specialist qualifications that will enable Provisional Vocational (long term) registration or Locum Tenens (short term up to 12 months) registration.
+To be eligible for Locum Tenens, you must have completed your specialist psychiatrist training in Australia, UK, Canada or the USA.
 These are the specialist pathways for medical registration in NZ and we can assist with the registration and work visa applications, if you are successfully appointed.